-Deadline: March 31, 2022 (this is a rolling deadline; the initial deadline is set to allow the editor to review initial submissions and consider how to adjust the anthology’s scope)
+Deadline: Sept.
+30, 2022 (this is a rolling deadline; the deadline is set to allow the editor to review initial submissions and consider how to adjust the anthology’s scope)

 Submissions: Submissions are open from anybody and everybody, not just self-acknowledged poets.
 You can submit as many poems as you wish.
 Each poem should be accompanied by 1-2 paragraphs explaining the underlying “good deed” undertaken by the author and that inspired the poem.
 (For more information, see below re the Flooid’s History).

 Send Submissions in the body of an email to Eileen R. Tabios at email@example.com.

 The Flooid is reportage-poetry.
 Its author must first participate in an action that benefits others, whether it’s the community, environment, and other “good causes.”
 It cannot be a poem based solely on the author’s imagination, even though the poem can expand its scope further from the action.
 The Flooid must begin from the author’s prior action to benefit others.

 The Flooid is a short poetry form.
 It can be written in any form not longer than five lines—from a haiku to short free verse to a hay(na)ku to a couplet to a tercet to even a monostich (single-line poem).
 The poem has to be short because it originally was designed to be inscribed on a piece of bamboo (see Background below).